JitterGlitch/MM-LRC-to-VTT/README.md

 # Lyrics-Generator

-This script is used to bulk-generate many TOML lyrics files from a single `pv_db.txt` file and their referenced DSC files.
+This script is used to bulk-generate many VTT lyrics files from a single `mod_pv_db.txt` file and their referenced DSC files.
-TOML lyrics require the [LyricsPatch](https://gamebanana.com/mods/414986) mod
+VTT lyrics require the [Subtitle](https://divamodarchive.com/post/128) mod

 ## Requirements